 Rules of Composition Part 1 —Point of View

 I’ve been teaching and working as a professional photographer for over 20 years and can say that some things never change.
 For example, the rules of composition in photography.
-Every image is unique, and every photographer has a different style, but the rules of composition remain to be their guiding principles.
+Every image is unique, and every photographer has a different style, but the rules of composition remain as the guiding principles.
 I have discussed them so often with my students and thought, why not share them here to benefit my audience?
-So I decided to bring to you all a series of blog posts on Rules of Composition in photography and how I use them to create dynamic portraits.
+So I decided to bring you all a series of blog posts on Rules of Composition in photography and how I use them to create dynamic portraits.
 This one is the first in the series and dedicated to — Point of View.
 Let’s get started!

 Point of View in Photography

 When we talk about Point of View in relation to photography, it means your camera’s position when you view a scene.
-It could be your hands, the ground, a crane, or a drone.
+It could be in your hands, on the ground, on a crane, or a drone.
 Personally, I like using a worm’s eye view, which means lying on the ground and viewing the scene from an angle that a worm would see.
-More precisely, If I don’t exactly lie down on the ground, I use a slightly lower angle, especially if there are children and pets to photograph.
+More precisely, if I don’t exactly lie down on the ground, I use a slightly lower angle, especially if there are children and pets to photograph.
 Getting low to the ground makes the subjects seem larger than life.
 It also opens a window to things we don’t normally see.
-Also, it’s fun because you don’t see adults lying on the ground every day just to see what things look like from down there!
+Plus it’s fun because you don’t see adults lying on the ground every day just to see what things look like from down there!

 Another point of view I use is the bird’s eye view, meaning an angle from where a bird sees the scene.
 So I climb up places to gain height and photograph the image from there.
 If I am photographing children, I’ll have them lie on the ground and stand above them as they throw leaves at me or look up into my camera.
 I put the camera slightly above for groups of people because that often results in a more flattering portrait.
 Jawlines become more defined, and eyes look bigger since they are slightly closer to the camera.

 Learn More with Pardo Photo